NBISweden/raukr-2023/README.md

   - **slides/topic/assets/**
   - **labs/topic/assets/**

 :bulb: The document can be live previewed to view changes.
 Preview is automatically updated on saving the document.
-The preview files are copied to a temporary location and rendered independently from the defined output path.
 Sometimes, the preview can look a bit wonky, in which case, cancel and rerun.

 - To preview, run in terminal
   - `quarto preview slides/topic/index.qmd`